vitalab/vitalab.github.io/deep-learning/_posts/2019-01-14-Adaptive_Fusion_RGB-D_Salient_Detection.md

 They design a two-streamed convolutional neural network (CNN), each of which extracts features and predicts a saliency map from either RGB or depth modality.

-To make full supervision of the network, they adding three losses: saliency supervision, switch map supervision, and edge-preserving constraints.
+To have full supervision of the network, they added three losses: saliency supervision, switch map supervision, and edge-preserving constraints.

 ![](/deep-learning/images/RGB_D/images.png)